miamiyankee13/api-docs-ff-convos/source/index.html.md

 }
 ```

-This endpoint retrieves all existing user tracked players.
+This endpoint retrieves all existing user players.

 This endpoint IS protected, therefore requires a token.